bhawnagurjar27/E-Demography-Portal/README.md

 # E-Demography Portal
-Simple website with beautiful interface which is based on census organization.
+A simple website with a beautiful interface that is based on census organization.